Julian/lean.nvim/README.md

       priority = 10,
     },

-    -- Redirect Lean's stderr messages somehwere (to a buffer by default) stderr = {
+    -- Redirect Lean's stderr messages somewhere (to a buffer by default) stderr = {
       enable = true,
       -- height of the window